Jared Gallagher: Tampines Rovers

 On 2 February 2024, Gallagher joined another Singapore Premier League club, Tampines Rovers.
 He made his debut for the club in a 3–1 win over Albirex Niigata (S) on 12 May 2024.
 Gallagher then made his 2024–25 AFC Champions League Two debut against Thailand club Bangkok United on 18 September 2024.

-Balestier Khalsa
+Loan to Balestier Khalsa

 On 31 January 2025, Singapore Premier League club Balestier Khalsa would announce the loan signing of Gallagher till the end of the 2024–25 Singapore Premier League season.

+Albirex Niigata (S)

+Jared signed for Albirex Niigata (S) for the 2025–26 Singapore Premier League season.

+Nakhon Ratchasima

+On 12 January 2026, it was announced that Jared has joined Thai League 1 side Nakhon Ratchasima for the remainder of the 2025–26 Thai League 1 season.

 International career

 Youth

 Gallagher was born to an Irish father and a Singaporean mother, which means that he is eligible to represent either Ireland or Singapore.

 On 25 October 2021, Gallagher was called up to the Singapore under-23 national team.
 He made his debut on 31 October 2021 against South Korea U-23 during the 2022 AFC U-23 Asian Cup qualification match.

 Senior

 On 7 March 2024, Gallagher was called up to the senior squad for the 2026 FIFA World Cup qualification match against China.